 Understanding San Diego property appreciation

-Over time, the worth of a home will go up and down.
-Home values appreciate in the long term for the most part.
-But, of course, there is always a certain amount of risk in real estate there are no "sure things".
+Over time, the worth of a property will fluctuate up and down.
+House values appreciate in the long term for the most part.
+But, of course, there is always a certain amount of risk in real estate.

-When your property appreciates you have more resources to borrow against, and you'll create a larger profit when you sell.
-Property values in San Diego go up and down for a variety of reasons, so how will you be sure what you're investing in today won't depreciate the day after you close?
-It's imperative that you go with an agent in San Diego who understands the factors that drive local prices is the most important part.
+When your house appreciates you have a greater asset to borrow against, and you'll see a larger profit when you sell.
+Property values in San Diego change for different reasons, so how will you be sure what you're investing in right now won't depreciate the day after you close?
+It's imperative that you go with an agent in San Diego who is familiar with the factors that influence local prices.

-History of appreciation - In the last 5-10 years, have home prices increased or decreased?
-Does location or affordability affect how desirable the area is believed to be?
+History of appreciation - In the last 5 to 10 years, have home prices increased or decreased?
+Does location or affordability affect how desirable the neighborhood is thought to be?

 The local economy - Are local businesses hiring?
 Have companies moved into or away from an area?
-Is there a fair mix of jobs in an area, or does it depend on just one industry?
+Is there a nice mixture of business in an area, or does it rely upon just one industry?
 Is the mix of commercial and residential zoning changing?
 These items play a role.